What this page is about

 Coastal sailors are increasingly using the Internet as their preferred source of weather information.
 That could extend to navigation warnings now available on-line.
-The growth of terrestrial 3G (mobile broadband) networks has resulted in virtually continuous Internet availability when on land, before going to sea, and when a few miles out to sea.
-With a dedicated aerial reception can be possible up to 50 km or more.
+The growth of terrestrial 3G, 4G and now 5G (mobile broadband) networks has resulted in virtually continuous Internet availability when on land, before going to sea, and when a few miles out to sea.
+With a dedicated aerial reception, can be possible up to 50 km or more.

-However, it is not always easy to set up a 3G contract when abroad.
+However, it is not always easy to set up a mobile data contract when abroad.
 A sailor might not spend much time in a country or might have arrived after a sea or ocean passage and, because of radio propagation issues, require Internet contact for safety reasons but not be able to arrange a contract.
-Even around some developed countries, topographic effects can limit 3G network availability.
+Even around some developed countries, topographic effects can limit mobile network availability.
 Western coastal areas of Scotland are poorly served, for example.

 In these cases, the fallback can be to use email over a roaming cell phone or a satellite telephone.
 Even without a modern cell phone, it is often possible to send and receive emails using the General Packet Radio System, sometimes called 2.5G.
 Small data volumes cost little even when roaming.